vemanamar/MindSphereIoT/mindsphere-mqtt-agent/README.md

 **mindsphere.user-tenant** - Only used in the case of Application Credentials and represents name of the user tenant.

-In the case of developer tenant, the host tenant name and user tenant name as same if you are using application credentials.
+In the case of developer tenant, the host tenant name and user tenant name are same if you are using application credentials.
 Though for this example these credentials are configured as part of your application properties, the ideal way is to set these as cloud foundry environment variables and access them accordingly in your application.
 To know more about MindSphere associated concepts please refer to section [References](#references).

-## MQTT Payload amd Topic
+## MQTT Payload and Topic

 The payload received will be of type TimeSeriesData.
 The structure of TimeSeriesData is as follows: